Riley v. California: Arrest of David Leon Riley

 David Leon Riley was pulled over in San Diego, California in 2009 for expired registration tags on his vehicle.
-The officer then found that Riley was driving with a suspended driver's license.
+The police officer then found that Riley was driving with a suspended driver's license.
 The San Diego Police Department's policy at the time was to impound a vehicle after stopping a driver with a suspended license in order to prevent them from driving again.
 Additionally, department policy required officers to perform an inventory search of the vehicle, which in Riley's case led to the discovery of two handguns under the hood of his vehicle.

 Later ballistic testing confirmed that the handguns were the weapons used in a gangland murder that had taken place a few weeks previously, for which Riley had been a suspect.
 Because of the discovery of the concealed and loaded handguns, along with gang paraphernalia, during the vehicle search, police placed Riley under arrest and searched his cell phone without a warrant.

 The cell phone search yielded information indicating that Riley was a member of the Lincoln Park gang; evidence included pictures, cell phone contacts, text messages, and video clips.
 Included in the photos was a picture of a different vehicle that Riley owned, which was also the vehicle involved in the gang shooting.
 Based in part on the pictures and videos recovered from the cell phone, police charged Riley in connection with the gang shooting.

 Riley moved to suppress the cell phone evidence at his criminal trial, but the judge permitted the evidence to be included.
 Ultimately, Riley was convicted and the California Court of Appeal affirmed the verdict.
 That court ruled that the search incident to arrest doctrine permits police to conduct a full exploratory search of a cell phone (even if the search is conducted later and at a different location) whenever the phone is found near the suspect at the time of arrest.
-Riley then appealed that ruling to the United States Supreme Court.
+Riley then appealed that ruling to the U.S. Supreme Court.